nimseshadri/PIC16A-AudioVisualizerProj/README.md

 ## Group members: @ubpollack, @nimdseshadri, @clarenellie

 ### Project Description
-In this project, we created a data visualizer tool that takes in user input to first select a type of visualization and has the user to input the variables which will be plottef on the chosen visualization.
+In this project, we created a data visualizer tool that takes in user input to first select a type of visualization and has the user to input the variables which will be plotted on the chosen visualization.
 We constructed this program/tool around data from one of our members Nellie's small crochet business on instagram, in which she had recorded the relevant variables of each post she created from over 3 years ago.

 ### Packages + Versions Used
 The following packages were employed to complete this project: